Toydotgame/Toydotgame.github.io/index.md

 # Welcome
 Hi, I'm toydotgame.

 I'm currently developer and maintainer of a few Spigot plugins.
-I know Java; I'm learning C#; and I've done small amounts of static web-dev.
+I know Java, I'm learning C#, and I've done small amounts of static web-dev.
 [Find out a bit more about what I've done here.](pages/about.html)

 ## You may Know me For
 * [My cat being featured on Cat of the Day.](http://catoftheday.com/archive/2020/March/18.html)